hng/BiomolecularStructures.jl/docs/modeller.md

 gen_modeller_script("build_profile")
 ```

 This module also provides a few simple functions that provide common MODELLER tasks.
 These are again adapted from the MODELLER basic example.
 The given examples calls should work inside the modeller-basic-example directory.
+These functions can be used as building blocks or starting points for more sophisticated workflows.

 ```julia
 build_profile(;seq_database_file::String = "", seq_database_format::String="PIR", sequence_file::String = "",